 The objective of this Call for HMC Projects is to initiate and facilitate activities that address practical challenges in the field of metadata generation and data enrichment.
-The call aims at funding promising collaborative projects with the potential to add new knowledge and solutions to the wider HMC framework at the end of the project's lifetime.
+The call aims at funding promising collaborative projects with the potential to add new knowledge as well as solutions to the wider HMC framework and the Helmholtz FAIR data space, and the potential to sustainably propel the respective metadata community.

-Hence, first practical results and promising prototypes are expected in Q1/Q2 of 2024, i.e. one year after the funding starts.
+Hence, first practical results and promising prototypes are expected in Q1/Q2 of 2026, i.e. one year after the funding starts.
 The results shall underpin and stimulate the growing HMC network.
-As part of this, results shall be presented at an HMC conference in 2024.
+As part of this, results shall be presented at an HMC conference in 2026.
 To ensure the project's link to HMC, all applicants must contact at least one HMC Metadata hub and/or the technology unit FAIR Data Commons when considering a proposal submission (see below for contacts and formal regulations).